30 Best Things To Do in Cape Town

 Whatever you end up eating, make sure that you go to the Vadas Bakery stall and get a pastel de nata for dessert.
 They are INSANELY good – literally everyone in Cape Town knows about them.

 There are also a two bars here and a few smaller stands selling booze.
 And as if that weren’t enough, there’s also a section of the market dedicated to local artisan goods, from leatherware to hand-knit cardigans and luxury body products.
-I’ve found some really cute clothes here!
+I’ve found some really cute clothes here, as well lots of gifts for my family.

 25. Party!